 Upcoming - DEADLINE 13 SEPTEMBER 2020 - salary $500 AUS

-Two concurrent positions available, full-time period of two weeks from August - November (dates negotiable).
+Two concurrent positions available, full-time period of two weeks from August - December (dates negotiable).
 Applicants in this category should be 25 years or younger at the closing date of application.
 The Selection Panel will be looking for talented young writers able to demonstrate serious application to the craft of writing.
 It is expected that selected writers have been or are currently involved in the writing sector, have some published material in the print, visual or broadcast media and are working towards achieving their first major full-length publication.
-Workshop proposals (one hour max, optional) will be delivered at a KSP writing group.
-Residents will also perform a reading at a dinner, and complete an artistic report.
+Residents will also complete an artistic report.

 Is there a cost to apply?